 This website is all about the books and book-related projects I am working on.

-The big news is, the compilation I’ve been working on is ready!
-The compilation, Nineteen Tales of COVID-19, has been organized and edited by Jackie Brown of Jackie Brown Books.
+In previous news, the compilation I’d been working on was released in early 2021.
+The compilation, Nineteen Tales of COVID-19, was organized and edited by Akosua Brown of Jackie Brown Books.
 The contributors have all lived in or otherwise been associated with Durham Region, east of Toronto.
 Many have been members of the Writers’ Community of Durham Region.